 What problem do they resolve for remote businesses: ActivTrak is a productivity tracking cloud-based app.
-It gives businesses visibility into user activity and lets employers configure and enforce remote work policies.
+It gives businesses visibility into user activity and lets employers configure and enforce remote work monitoring software policies.

 About: ActivTrak has been in the market for eight years and was founded in Texas by Birch Grove Software.
 It is a user activity tracking application that picks up the most productive workflows to analyze employee engagement.
 A few such customers include Mancosa, Hive360 and Nobu.